-Panasonic G9 versus Panasonic GM5
+Panasonic G9 vs GM5

 The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-GM5 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2014.
 Both the G9 and the GM5 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G9 has a resolution of 20.2 megapixel, whereas the GM5 provides 15.8 MP.
+The G9 has a resolution of 20.2 megapixels, whereas the GM5 provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM5 is considerably smaller (55 percent) than the Panasonic G9.
 Moreover, the GM5 is substantially lighter (68 percent) than the G9.
 It is worth mentioning in this context that the G9 is splash and dust resistant, while the GM5 does not feature any corresponding weather-sealing.